Automattic/pym-shortcode/docs/readme.md

 `src` is the URL of the page that is to be embedded.
 In these examples, we use https://blog.apps.npr.org/pym.js/examples/table/child.html, the source code for which can be found at https://github.com/nprapps/pym.js/tree/master/examples/table .

-For the shortcode, `src` is the only required prarameter.
+For the shortcode, `src` is the only required parameter.

 ```
 [pym src="https://blog.apps.npr.org/pym.js/examples/table/child.html"]